yslianTim/rhbm_gem/docs/user/getting-started.md

 ## Troubleshooting

 1. Missing `Eigen3`, `SQLite3`, `pybind11`, or `CLI11`
-   You can skip installing them.
-CMake will use fallback sources (`FetchContent` for Eigen3/CLI11/pybind11/SQLite3).
+   Fallback sources are used only with `-DRHBM_GEM_DEP_PROVIDER=FETCH`.
+In `SYSTEM` mode, install the required packages first.
 2. Missing Boost
    Boost has no bundled fallback.
 Keep `RHBM_GEM_BOOST_MODE=AUTO` or set `RHBM_GEM_BOOST_MODE=OFF` if Boost is unavailable.
+3. Missing `GTest` during configure
+   If you do not need tests, set `-DBUILD_TESTING=OFF` (the installation workflows in this guide already do this).
-3. `ModuleNotFoundError: No module named 'rhbm_gem_module'`
+4. `ModuleNotFoundError: No module named 'rhbm_gem_module'`
    Verify `BUILD_PYTHON_BINDINGS=ON`, run `cmake --install`, and make sure `PYTHONPATH` points to the actual install `site-packages` path.
-4. Install prefix mismatch
+5. Install prefix mismatch
    If you install under a different prefix, recompute the `site-packages` path from that prefix instead of reusing the examples for `~/.local` or `%USERPROFILE%\AppData\Local\RHBM-GEM`.
-5. `Could not find sample model ...`
+6. `Could not find sample model ...`
    Pass `--model /path/to/your_model.cif` explicitly.

 ## Verbosity Levels